jul-ian/os-llm/README.md

-# os-llm
+# Using LLMs To Automate The OS Upcoding Process

-Using LLMs To Automate The OS Upcoding Process
+Playing around with LLMs to automate the OS (open response) upcoding process for CHIS data.